Mercedes-Benz EQS Review 2025: Price, specs & boot space

 While most of the EQS's controls are incorporated into the infotainment system, there are still quite a few physical buttons dotted around the cabin.
 That means it's not as minimalist as some competitors but we don't necessarily mind that – the door-mounted electric seat adjustment is quite intuitive, for example, while there's a (now old school) button on the dashboard to start the car.

-If you're spending a six-figure sum on a Mercedes, you'd expect the interior to be pretty impeccably finished.
+If you're spending a near-six-figure sum on a Mercedes, you'd expect the interior to be pretty impeccably finished.
 And, well, it is.
 Most Mercedes EQS models come with squishy seats covered in real leather (the EQS Luxury combines Artico man-made leather with microfibre), while everything you touch feels reassuringly solid.

 It's impossible to fault the Mercedes EQS in terms of interior quality.
 It's probably the finest-finished electric car you can buy.
-And it's certainly very different to a Tesla Model S in that regard...
+And it's certainly very different to a Tesla Model 3 in that regard...

-All Mercedes EQS models also come with the firm's clever augmented reality navigation directions – these use the head-up display to project arrows onto the windscreen, making it easy to see which direction you need to go (great on a multi-exit roundabout, for example).
+All Mercedes EQS models come with the firm's clever augmented reality navigation directions – these use the head-up display to project arrows onto the windscreen, making it easy to see which direction you need to go (great on a multi-exit roundabout, for example).
 There's also a clever traffic light view, which'll use the car's forward-facing camera to display the view ahead when stopped at traffic lights.
 This is surprisingly useful for those occasions when you stop a little too far forward at the lights.

-There's less room for rear-seat passengers than in a Mercedes S-Class but more spacious than in the back of an Audi e-tron GT.
+There's less room for rear-seat passengers than in a Mercedes S-Class, but more spacious than in the back of an Audi e-tron GT.
 The rear luxury lounge package is a desirable option if you're planning to chauffeur passengers about; it adds things like electrically adjustable massaging rear seats, and a comfort armrest with wireless charging and climate control for those in the back.

 Handling and ride quality: What is the Mercedes-Benz EQS like to drive?